Ryse-Target-Ready-2022/learningresources-api/Readme.md

 # Activity Goal

-Learn about Classes, Objects, Variables, Data types, Enums and packages.
+Learn about JPA, Interfaces and Abstract classes while getting familiar with Git.

 # Activity Details
-1. Create a new branch using `git checkout -b 2-ClassesAndObjects`.
+1. Create a new branch called `4-JPA`.
-1. Create a package with name `entity`.
-2. Create a class with name `LearningResource` under the package entity.
+2. Create a new package called `repository`.
-3. Create an `enum` `LearningResourceStatus` with values - `PLANNING`, `PUBLISHED`, `LIVE`, `RETIRED`.
+3. Create an interface named `LearningResourceRepository`.
-4. Add variables to `LearningResource` class - id, name, cost price, selling price, productStatus, createdDate, publishedDate, retiredDate with the correct datatypes.
-5. Create the constructors to create the object.
-6. Commit and push the changes to the current branch `2-ClassesAndObjects`.
-7. Raise a pull request and merge your changes to the `master` branch.
+4. Add the dependency for Spring Data JPA in `build.gradle` file.
+5. Add the dependency for an H2 in-memory database.
+6. Add the database connection details in the properties file.
+7. Add the SQL queries to insert the data to the in-memory database in the `data.sql` file.
+8. Map your entity class to match with the database table and its columns.
+9. Modify your service class to load/save data to the in-memory database using the repository methods.
-8. Delete the branch `2-ClassesAndObjects`.
+10. Delete the `LearningResources.csv` file.
+11. Run the app and check if the records mentioned in `data.sql` are added successfully by navigating to http://localhost:8080/h2-console.
+12. Call `saveLearningResources` method and check if the data is successfully stored in the database.

+⚠️ Do not push the password of the database to Git.
+You can choose to leave the password field empty before pushing or can use the environment variables feature in IntelliJ and use them in properties file.